hydro

 hydro.analyze.hydro.rainfallIntensityDurationFrequency({data});

-(static) rainfallInterceptionModel(data) → {number}
+(static) rainfallInterceptionModel(params, args, data) → {number}

-Calculates the rainfall interception loss using a Rainfall Interception Model Rainfall interception is the process by which rainfall is intercepted by vegetation and does not reach the ground
+Calculates the rainfall interception loss using a Rainfall Interception Model.
+Rainfall interception is the process by which rainfall is intercepted by vegetation and does not reach the ground.

 Parameters: